ztyyLV/web-twain-docs/faq/failed-to-load-resource.md

 ### Cause

 By default, we use "127.0.0.1" for service connection.
-However, you may use our "local.dynamsoft.com" certificate by setting dynamsoft.dcp.ip = "local.dynamsoft.com" or Dynamsoft.DWT.Host="local.dynamsoft.com".
+However, you may use our "local.dynamsoft.com" certificate by setting **dynamsoft.dcp.ip = "local.dynamsoft.com"** or **Dynamsoft.DWT.Host="local.dynamsoft.com"**.

 In this case, if you are trying to access an application that integrates a version of Dynamic Web TWAIN V15.3 ~ V17.1.1, you will get the error.
 Because "local.dynamsoft.com" certificate has expired on November 20th, 2021.
 To slove this issue, the only resolution is to update the certificate or use your own valid certificate.
 See below.